Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

-Jerry: Holding up the lift line somewhere walked around skis in hand, jacket zipped open, goggles missing, and boots unbuckled.
+Jerry: Easily recognizable.
+Jerry is holding up the lift line somewhere walking around skis in hand, jacket zipped open, goggles missing, boots unbuckled, trying to be the fifth edition to a four-person chair.

 . . . . . . .